Rishthegreat/Notes/School/Civil Rights Movement.md

 	- They do not have a permit to march, so marching means death
 	- State troops waited with gas masks on the other side
 		- Called bloody sunday due to the massive police brutality
+			- Shot tear gas into the crowds, and beat the protesters
 - King led a group of 3000 demonstrators against what happened during Bloody Sunday